input-output-hk/adrestia/Bug-Classification.md

 Indicates the impact on users and how much functionality is affected.
 The severity is assessed by the engineering and QA team working on the system.

-The Jira issue `Severity / Probability Score` field show how bad the defect is.
+The Jira issue `Severity / Probability Score` field shows how bad the defect is.

 Severity | Description / Example
 --- |     ---